tweag/dotfiles/README.md

 Tell rcup about the promptworks dotfiles the first time:
 ```
-rcup -v -d ~/dotfiles -d /usr/local/share/promptworks-dotfiles
+rcup -v -d ~/.dotfiles -d /usr/local/share/promptworks-dotfiles
 ```

-Add an existing dotfile in your home directory to your dotfiles as a host-specific file.
+Add an existing dotfile in your home directory to your .dotfiles as a host specific file.
 Feel free to skip the `-o` if you only use your dotfiles on a single machine
 ```
 mkrc -o ~/.gitconfig.local
 ```